-It should be noted that the Statement does not address all forms of staking, including the below examples of popular staking-related arrangements that do not fall under the scope of the Covered Staking Model:
+It should be noted that the statement does not address all forms of staking, including the following examples of popular staking-related arrangements that do not fall under the scope of the covered staking model:

-- Liquid Staking Tokens: So-called liquid staking arrangements where users receive a separate and transferable asset representing their staked position (such as stETH or rETH), often with its own market value, entitling the holders of the liquid staking token to the underlying staking rewards; - Restaking Tokens: Emerging concepts like restaking (re-using staked assets as collateral to secure other protocols or to earn additional yields), which typically involves more complex arrangements, potentially with multiple layers of risk arising from multiple layers of blockchain-based protocols (for more on Liquid Staking and Restaking, see our article Restaking and the Evolution of Blockchain Security); - Guaranteed or Fixed-Yield Staking Products: Any staking program advertising a fixed interest rate or guaranteed return (for example, a crypto exchange offering a staking program with a guaranteed 10% annual yield regardless of network conditions); - Cross-Chain Staking: Cross-chain staking arrangements where tokens from one network (such as BTC) are used to secure different protocols; and - Tokens with Profit Rights or Intrinsic Yields: Crypto assets that have "intrinsic economic properties" like passive yield or rights to future income, profits, or assets of a business independent of whether the assets are staked to secure a blockchain network.
+- So-called liquid staking arrangements where users receive a separate and transferable asset representing their staked position - such as stETH or rETH - often with its own market value, entitling the holders of the liquid staking token to the underlying staking rewards; - Emerging concepts like restaking reusing staked assets as collateral to secure other protocols or to earn additional yields which typically involves more complex arrangements, potentially with multiple layers of risk arising from multiple layers of blockchain-based protocols;[6] - Any staking program advertising a fixed interest rate or guaranteed return, for example, a crypto exchange offering a staking program with a guaranteed 10% annual yield regardless of network conditions; - Cross-chain staking arrangements where tokens from one network, such as bitcoin, are used to secure different protocols; and - Crypto-assets that have "intrinsic economic properties" like passive yield, or rights to the future income, profits or assets of a business, independent of whether the assets are staked to secure a blockchain network.

-In addition, the Staff's analysis does not specify whether the source of staking rewards affects its conclusions-particularly for networks where rewards are derived from transaction fees rather than token inflation that is a component of the protocol, such as Layer 2 sequencer operations where validators earn processing fees that fluctuate with network usage.
+In addition, the staff's analysis does not specify whether the source of staking rewards affects its conclusions, particularly for networks where rewards are derived from transaction fees rather than token inflation that is a component of the protocol, such as Layer 2 sequencer operations, where validators earn processing fees that fluctuate with network usage.